Celebrating Giggling Squid’s inspirational women

 We’re celebrating International Women’s Day by shining a light on the many inspiring women leading by example across Giggling Squid.
 Whilst it’s true that the hospitality industry remains a small pond full of male fish, we’re trying to do our bit to address the imbalance.

 A woman’s place is in the kitchen, they used to say?
 We say, Now that’s something worth fighting for!
-Humour aside (we do like to work in a giggle where possible…), we’re proud of the fact that approximately 35% of our kitchen teams across the estate are made up of women and a high proportion of our restaurants are run by women in managerial positions.
+Humour aside (we do like to work in a giggle where possible…), we’re proud of the fact that 21% of our Head Chefs are women which beats the industry standard of 18.5%.
+Another tasty little stat we’d like to share is that a huge 61% of our General Managers are female and currently our restaurants in Warwick, Leamington, Harborne, Mere Green, Tonbridge Wells, Hove, Henley, Marlow, Billericay, Esher, Windsor, Harpenden and Wokingham are run by women only management teams!

 In a recent report on women in hospitality – ‘How to unlock potential and create a talented pipeline of senior women leaders’ by Jackie Moody McNamara and John Higgins – one of the critical success factors identified in achieving gender equality was the importance of female role models.
 Seeing a woman forging ahead with her career and achieving success, especially in a male dominated industry encourages a sense of possibility and fuels personal motivation.
 We took the opportunity to chat to Pranee and a couple of our Head Chefs to get an insight into their perspective and experiences.
 For Pranee the story of a fellow female entrepreneur resonated with her own personal journey.